 Some of your platforms may already be able to link to each other (ecommerce and marketing automation is a common pairing, for example).
 But a few connections here and there won’t be enough.

 Consumers expect your brand to remember the relationship they have with you on every channel.

-And that means hooking everything up to a single, centralized database.
+And that means hooking everything up to a single, centralised database.

-If that’s the case for your organization, start by making a good case to senior management.
+If that’s the case for your organisation, start by making a good case to senior management.
 Look for industry reports, analyst perspectives and examples of other businesses that have had success.